Giing/accupuncture/README.md

 # accupuncture
-School project about the famous chinese medecine
+School project on the famous chinese medicine